haal9000/istio-samples/README.md

 # istio-samples
-Samples which demonstrate different features of istio from plural sight
+Samples which demonstrate different features of istio